aktayubrio/futuristic-triceratops-94830/content/pages/posts/how-to-become-a-professional-trader.md

   type: stackbit_page_meta
 layout: post
 ---
-> > If you truly want to become a professional trader below are the 5 must have's :
+> > If you truly want to become a professional trader below are the 5 must-haves :
 >
 > **1.Mindset :**
 >